edenmorr/oop_Ex2/README.md

 (more indepth explenations inside the test part1TestReadTimes)

-we use 3 helper classes to make the code cleaner:
+we use 3tper classes to make the code cleaner:
 1. LineCounterCallable
 2. LineCounterThread
 3. LineCoutner